 }

 This generates two identical lists l1 and l2.
-Then, post_generate() removes the last element of l2 and preserves it in x. l1 and l2 are not aliased to the same list by the list equality constraint; they are “copies.”
-Therefore, l2.pop() does not remove the last value of l1.
+Then, post_generate() removes the last element of l2 which is also the last element of l1.
+As for the list inequality constraint (l1 != l2), it states that the items of list type l1 and l2 are not aliased.
+Still, the lists can have the same number of elements and the save values for their items.

-List inequality

-The list inequality constraint (l1 != l2) states that the items of list type l1 and l2 are different.
-Namely:

-The number of elements in the lists is different; or

-The number of elements is the same and there is an index i such that

-l1[i] != l2[i]

 List item